 Cyclophosphamide is a potent immunosuppressive drug that is frequently used in combination chemotherapy regimens to treat leukaemia and other forms of cancer.
 Cyclophosphamide binds to DNA and prevents cells dividing.
 Where it is used in MS, cyclophosphamide acts to reduce the numbers of T and B cells that can trigger an immune attack.

 Cyclophosphamide can be taken orally as tablets, as an injection into a vein (intravenously), or by drip (intravenous infusion).

-A French study compared tretament with cyclophosphamide with IV methylpredisolone in people with secondary progressive MS. The study was ended early due to difficulty recruiting participants.
+A French study compared treatment with cyclophosphamide with IV methylpredisolone in people with secondary progressive MS. The study was ended early due to difficulty recruiting participants.
 Those people who stuck with cyclophosphamide over two years were 2.7 times less likely to show disability progression than the group taking the IV steroid.
 However, half of those taking cyclophosphamide and a third of those taking methylprednisolone dropped out, mostly due to tolerability issues.
 If data from all participants was included, the trial showed no difference between treatments.